 The night manager scrambled to obey.

-Harry pushed his new principal - SAS shorthand for the 'principal' person being protected when on bodyguard duty - down into cover again, this time behind the flashy front desk; it was thick wood; proper wood rather than chipboard, and had an etched glass sign above for 'King Solomon Hotel Eilat.'
+Harry pushed his new principal - SAS shorthand for the 'principal' person being protected when on close-protection duty - down into cover again, this time behind the flashy front desk; it was thick, proper wood rather than chipboard, which would do for cover for now, and had an etched glass sign above for 'King Solomon Hotel Eilat.'

-"I've got the Border Guard on the line; what do you want me to tell them?"
+"I've got the Border Guard; what do you want me to tell them?"

 "Tell them that the bomb just now was a cover for a kidnapping, which I stopped, and I need backup here right now to protect the target of that kidnapping."

 Seven rounds fired.
 Harry ejected the magazine and slid in his spare.
 Harry didn't bother to rack the 1911's slide, as the last round of the previous mag was still in the chamber.
 Eight rounds left.

 "Ziva then, call your father, who I presume is somebody important or in government at least."
 A nod.
 "Good, tell him what happened, let him know you're all right and I could use some bureaucratic help to cut through all the crap the cops are undoubtedly going to throw at a foreign soldier illegally carrying a concealed firearm without a licence who just shot three people dead, regardless of justification."

 "Be'seder."
 She turned to another phone behind the desk, staying low as she dialled.

 Tyres screeched to a halt outside, but Harry couldn't see the car.